 We do not hire our pool except for the Holiday Camp Providers and Cavendish School of English.
-This information on Swimming Pool safety is given to both these providers to follow.
+This information on Swimming Pool safety is given to both these providers to follow and a separate risk assessment is in place.

 Responsibilities for safe use and maintenance of the pool: